The 40-year-old playing 'unreal' sixth World Cup

 Their best performance came when they reached the quarter-finals in the USA in 1999, while they also reached the knockout stage in 2019, losing 3-0 to Germany in the last 16.

-"With the calibre of players we have, our fans should expect a lot from us," accepts Ebi.
+"With the calibre of players we have, our fans should expect a lot from us," accepted Ebi.
 "We are ready to give all we've got to make this one of our best."

 Even at 40, the veteran is ready to lay everything on the line for her country.